dsynkov/twitter-list-manager/README.md

 # Twitter List Manager

-This module provides a set of functions build on top of [`tweepy`](https://github.com/tweepy/tweepy) for users to scrape, analyze, export, and copy publically available list on Twitter - or alternatively, create and manage their own.
-It may be useful for those looking to get lists in or out of Twitter quickly in bulk for use in other kinds of analayses (digitial analytics or social listening) without necessarily requiring the larger extent of `tweepy`'s capabilities.
+This module provides a set of functions build on top of [`tweepy`](https://github.com/tweepy/tweepy) for users to scrape, analyze, export, and copy publically available list on Twitter -- or alternatively, create and manage their own.
+It may be useful for those looking to get lists in or out of Twitter quickly in bulk for use in other kinds of analysis (digitial analytics or social listening) without necessarily requiring the larger extent of `tweepy`'s capabilities.
 More updates and features to come.

 ## Getting Authenticated